Ometh4049/bunbun_shop_lara_web/README.md

 ## Support

 For technical support or business inquiries:
-- **Email**: info@cafeelixir.lk
+- **Email**: info@sweetdelights.lk
 - **Phone**: +94 77 186 9132
 - **Address**: No.1, Mahamegawaththa Road, Maharagama

 ## License

-This project is proprietary software developed for Café Elixir.
+This project is proprietary software developed for Sweet Delights Bakery.